 There are no academic entry requirements to enrol into this TAFE qualification, though there are other requirements that you must satisfy in order to obtain the AMSA Certificate of Competency which will enable you to apply for work in the Maritime Industry.

 - be at least 16 years of age,

 - satisfactory completion of an eyesight test and declaration of medical fitness.

 See the Australian Maritime Safety Authority (AMSA) website, Domestic Commercial Vessels - Seafarers and Qualifications information for details www.amsa.gov.au

 To successfully complete this course, you will need:

-- reliable internet access
+- reliable Internet access

-- the ability to attend practical training and assessment sessions
+- the ability to attend practical training and assessment sessions in Sydney

 Credit (or recognition) for modules/units may be granted based on previous learning, studies, work and/or life experiences.
 Please discuss this with the teaching section when you enrol.